traefik/traefik/docs/content/https/acme.md

 _Optional, Default=1_

-Frequency in which Traefik will check if a certificate is due for renewal, expressed in hours.
+Frequency in which Traefik will check if issued certificates are due for renewal, expressed in hours.

 ```toml tab="File (TOML)"
 [certificatesResolvers.myresolver.acme]